Providence Dental Care

 • Worn teeth due to natural wear or other factors

-• Teeth with large existing restorations that may compromise stability
+• Teeth with large existing restorations that may be at risk of breaking or being lost

 Your dentist will assess your oral health, discuss options and recommend treatments appropriate for your needs.
 Early evaluation and care can help support the long-term function of your teeth and bite.

-At Providence Dental Care, crowns and bridges are custom-made to suit individual requirements, with materials selected to match your teeth and oral health needs.
+At Providence Dental Care, crowns and bridges are custom-made to suit individual requirements, with modern materials selected to match your teeth and provide long lasting solutions.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.